fl0atingzero/osx-patcher/README.md

 - 10.11 El Capitan

 ## Known issues
-### Brightness Control and Sleep
+### Sleep (and Brightness Control)

-You might notice two little applications have been installed along with OS X Patcher's other patches.
-They help solve some issues and should be opened and configured after patching.
-NoSleep is open source and can be found on GitHub.
-Brightness Slider is made by ACT Productions and can be found on the Mac App Store.
-If you have an AMD ATI card, brightness and sleep will work fine.
+You might notice a little application has been installed along with OS X Patcher's other patches.
+It helps solve an issue with sleep and should be opened and configured after patching: NoSleep is open source and can be found on GitHub.
+Brightness Control will also not work.
+You can find apps on the App Store to "solve" this.
+If you have an AMD ATI card, sleep (and brightness control) will work fine.

 Affected devices:
 - All (brightness control and sleep unaffected on AMD ATI cards)